 Be sure to monitor your credit report each month to make sure that your deferment is being reported correctly.
-Although there will be no late charges, the forbearance may impact your ability to obtain financing in the future.
+Although there will be no late charges, the forbearance will be reported on credit report and may impact your ability to obtain financing in the future.